Microblading: Five Things you MUST know First

 After a year, you can see strokes fade and need to be re- touched

 Following my yearly Maintenance Microblading appointment.

-I know this was A LOT of information, but if you have any questions please don’t hesitate to email us at email@example.com.
+I know this was A LOT of information, but if you have any questions about microblading, please don’t hesitate to email us at email@example.com.
 Our apologies for the long post but we REALLY wanted to give you guys a very thorough post from an expert!